Chief Executive Officer

 Mr Chong Chan Yau, MBE

 Mr Chong Chan Yau has experience in international development, poverty reduction and humanitarian work.
-He is a leader in the field of equal opportunities, disability and inclusive education.
+He is a leader in the fields of diversity and inclusion policy and practice, equal opportunity issues, and community investment and corporate social responsibility (CSR) strategy.

-Chan Yau has worked in government, academia as well as NGOs and business.
-He served in the Hong Kong Government as an administrative officer, worked as Director of Oxfam Hong Kong and joined the University of Hong Kong as the Director of Student Development.
+Mr Chong has worked in government, academia as well as NGOs and business.
+Chan Yau has He served in the Hong Kong Government as an administrative officer, worked as Director of Oxfam Hong Kong and joined the University of Hong Kong as the Director of Student Development.

-Mr Chong is active in promoting civil society in Hong Kong.
-He is Vice-Chairman of The Hong Kong Joint Council for People with Disabilities and President of the Hong Kong Blind Union.
-He has also been a member of the Education and Publicity Subcommittee of the Council for Sustainable Development, which is an advisory committee to the Hong Kong SAR Government on sustainability issues.
+Mr Chong is now an Advisor to the “Dialogue in the Dark HK Foundation” and the President of the Hong Kong Blind Union.
+He was a member of the Education and Publication Sub-committee of the Equal Opportunities Commission and has also been a member of the Education and Publicity Sub-committee of the Council for Sustainable Development, which is an advisory committee to the HKSAR Govt on sustainability issues.

 Mr Chong received the Ten Outstanding Young Persons Award in 1991 and the MBE honour in 1995 for his outstanding service to the Hong Kong community.
 In 2012, Mr Chong was awarded one of the "Leaders of 2011" by the Singtao Publishing Co Ltd and an Honorary Fellow by the University of Hong Kong.